A Man's Gotta Do: Plot

 In A Man's Gotta Do, Eddy (John Howard), lives with his wife, Yvonne (Rebecca Frith), and their daughter, Chantelle (Alyssa McClelland), in a new suburb in the Illawarra part, south of Sydney.

 Eddy is a fisherman by day, but by night he works as a standover man, literally a toe-cutter.
 Dominic, (Gyton Grantley), is his new offsider.

 Chantelle is upset because her fiancé, Rudi, a Russian air conditioning specialist, has disappeared.
 Did her Dad have something to do with it?

-The frustrated Yvonne begins flirting with Paul, the plumber, (Rohan Nicol).
+The frustrated Yvonne begins flirting with Paul, the plumber, (Rohan Nichol).
 Eddy encourages Dominic to read his daughter's diary thinking that's the way to get a better understanding of her needs.